Eight residents, three workers test positive for coronavirus at Rock Haven

 Eight residents and three employees have tested positive for the coronavirus at Rock Haven, the county’s nursing home, County Administrator Josh Smith said Tuesday.

 Two of the residents began displaying symptoms of COVID-19, the disease caused by the virus, over the weekend.
-They were hospitalized after test results came back positive, Smith said.
+They were hospitalized after their test results came back, Smith said.

 County officials then learned Tuesday that six more residents at the nursing home had tested positive, bringing the total number of confirmed resident cases to eight.